Cross-Impact of Order Flow Imbalance in Equity Markets: Contemporaneous cross-impact

-Next, we take a closer look at the cross-impact coefficients of each stock based on the best-level OFIs, i.e. $\beta_{i, j}^{[1]} \,\, (j \neq i)$.
-Figure \ref{fig:cont_singular} shows a comparison of the top 20 singular values of the coefficient matrices given by the best-level and integrated OFIs.
-The relatively large singular values of the best-level OFI is a consequence of the higher edge density and thus average degree of the network.
-Note that both networks exhibit a large top singular value of the adjacency matrix (akin to the usual \textit{market mode} \cite{laloux2000random}), and the integrated OFI network has a faster decay of the spectrum, thus revealing its low rank structure.
+In addition, cross-impact being large/small is a statement about a matrix, more related with its singular values and relative magnitudes, rather than the individual value of the coefficients.
+Figure \ref{fig:cont_singular} shows a comparison of the top 20 singular values of the coefficient matrices given by the best-level and integrated OFIs.\footnote{Here we only use the off-diagonal elements, i.e. $\big[\beta_{i, j}^{[1]} \big]_{i \neq j}$ and $\big[\beta_{i, j}^{I} \big]_{i \neq j}$.} The relatively large singular values of the best-level OFI matrix are a consequence of the higher edge density, and thus average degree, of the network.
+Note that both networks exhibit a large top singular value of the adjacency matrix (akin to the usual \textit{market mode} in \citet{laloux2000random}), and the integrated OFI network has a faster decay of the spectrum, thus revealing its low-rank structure.

-We construct a network for each coefficient matrix, which only preserves the edges larger than the a given threshold \cite{kenett2010dominating, curme2015emergence}, as shown in Figure \ref{fig:coef_lasso}.
-We color stocks according to the GICS sector division\footnote{The Global Industry Classification Standard (GICS) is an industry taxonomy developed in 1999 by MSCI and Standard \& Poor's (S\&P) for use by the global financial community.}, and sort them by their market capitalization within each sector.
-As one can see from Figure \ref{fig:freq_lasso_sec}, the cross-impact coefficient matrix $\left[\beta_{i, j}^{[1]} \right]_{j \neq i}$ displays a sectorial structure, in accordance with previous studies (e.g. \citet{benzaquen2017dissecting}).
-This demonstrates that the price of a specific stock is more influenced by the OFIs of stocks in the same sector, as expected.
-This behaviour could be fueled by index arbitrage strategies, where traders may, for example, trade an entire basket of stocks coming from the same sector against an index.
+We visualize a network for each coefficient matrix, which only preserves the edges larger than a given threshold (following \citet{kenett2010dominating, curme2015emergence}), as shown in Figure \ref{fig:coef_lasso}.
+We color stocks according to the GICS sector division, and sort them by their market capitalization within each sector.\footnote{The Global Industry Classification Standard (GICS) is an industry taxonomy developed in 1999 by MSCI and Standard \& Poor's (S\&P) for use by the global financial community.} As one can see from Figure \ref{fig:freq_lasso_sec}, the cross-impact coefficient matrix $\left[\beta_{i, j}^{[1]} \right]_{j \neq i}$ displays a sectorial structure, in accordance with previous studies (e.g. \citet{benzaquen2017dissecting}).
+This behavior could be fueled by index arbitrage strategies, where traders may, for example, trade an entire basket of stocks coming from the same sector against an index.